omkhopade/TestCRM/README.md

-This is project of how to do web automation using Java and selenium webdriver Auther- Omkar
+This is project of how to do web automation using Java and selenium webdriver<br>
+Auther- Omkar